"There is no hunting like the hunting of man, and those who have hunted armed men long enough and liked it, never care for anything else thereafter."

 Though still not entirely sure, the operator nodded her head at that and began to carry out her orders.
 The woman beside Schneizel, on the other hand, leaned down so that only the prince could hear him.
 "How will you explain this to His Majesty?"

 Schneizel simply continued to smile.
 "Let me worry about that," he replied evenly.
 "I'm sure I can come up with something to still his wrath for the time being."

 Author's Notes: Well, that was a bitch and a half to rewrite, but damn was it worth it.
 Hope you all enjoyed it, just as I hope you find my new twist on Lelouch's miracle believable enough.

 RGX-N30 Lohengrin – Aka the Ahura Mazda with a far more sensible name.
+The only real difference is that I removed the gatling guns (they didn't make sense in a setting where the coilgun is the norm) and replaced them with oversized tri-barreled gun pods (which generally function the same as you saw).
 Surprisingly it was not only easy to implement, but rather fun to write, as I imagining how it and the Guren tangoed over the ice flow was pretty cool.
 And in case anyone is curious to know where I got the name of its devicer from, simply check the list of potential knights Cornelia handed to Euphie in season one episode seventeen.